C-Poirier-Lab/AutoMacq/README.md

 # AutoMacq
 Automatic-Processing-Pipeline-For-Structural-MRI-Data-From-Rhesus-Macaques

-The AutoMacq pipeline combines both voxel-based and surface-based processing and can handle both cross-sectional and longitudinal datasets (see relevant README files).
+The AutoMacq pipeline combines both voxel-based and surface-based processing and can handle data from different sites with different scan parameters.

 PIPELINE CREATED AND TESTED USING THE FOLLOWING SOFTWARE VERSIONS: